mach3builders/laravel-privatelabel/README.md

 }
 ```

+Restart the nginx service trough forge

-Next step is to install Caddy on the server
+### Next step is to install Caddy on the server
 Follow [https://caddyserver.com/docs/install#debian-ubuntu-raspbian](https://caddyserver.com/docs/install#debian-ubuntu-raspbian)

-After this create a Caddyfile at `/etc/caddy/Caddyfile` with the following content
+After this overwrite the Caddyfile at `/etc/caddy/Caddyfile` with the following content
 ```caddy
 # Global options block
 {